Roboy/mujoco_roboy/README.md

-# Simulation for a tendon driven Robot: Roboy in MuJoCo
+# Roboy in MuJoCo - Simulation of a tendon driven Robot

 ### Setup
 - The code runs in a docker environment to ensure optimal compatibility.